lttng/lttng-scope/README.md

   stable platform.
 To use the staging target for example, use `-Dtarget-platform=tracecompass-eStaging`.

-* `-Pctf-grammar`

-  Re-compiles the CTF grammar files.
-This should be enabled if you modify the `.g` files in the `ctf.parser` plugin.

 * `-Pdeploy-rcp`

   Mainly for use on build servers.
 Copies the generated RCP archives, as well as